fly-apps/laravel-dictaphone/README.md

   queue ="php artisan queue:listen"
 ```

-- Finally, please make sure to update your `fly.toml` file's environment section to specify the driver that will be used by the queue listner.
+- Then make sure to update your `fly.toml` file's environment section to specify the driver that will be used by the queue listner.
 Ideally, you can use a Redis Fly app to do so, with the env variable `QUEUE_CONNECTION="redis"`

 3. To accommodate more than one server/Fly Machine, Redis can be used to manage connections across these nodes.
 This is [readily accommodated](https://laravel.com/docs/11.x/reverb#scaling) by Reverb, simply set the `REVERB_SCALING_ENABLED=true` env variable